up42/up42-py/docs/reference/jobtask-reference.md

 ### download_quicklooks()

 The `download_quicklooks()` function allows you to download low-resolution preview images.
-Not all job tasks have quicklooks available.
+Not all job tasks have quicklooks.

 ```python
 download_quicklooks(output_directory)